George Conway Calls Out Donald Trump For Spreading ‘Misleading’ Court Statistics

 Trump’s Mar-a-Lago conference attacks were preceded by an early morning tweet in which he doubled back to reinforce his disfavor for the appeals court by underscoring that 79 percent of its rulings have been overturned.
 According to Conway, that much may be true, but to infer that the numbers suggest anything other than that the court’s intention is to consider cases that may have been wrongly decided – would be a stretch.

-“To put the point more simply, the Supreme Court doesn’t usually take cases to affirm them, which is why the statistic the President is citing is misleading,” Daily Mail quotes Conway as having written after he posted a circuit scorecard chart that cites the percentage of rulings a list of courts within the circuit has affirmed side-by-side with the percentages of rulings each has reversed.
+“To put the point more simply, the Supreme Court doesn’t usually take cases to affirm them, which is why the statistic the President is citing is misleading,” Daily Mail quotes Conway as having written after he posted a circuit scorecard chart that cites the percentage of rulings a list of courts within the circuit has affirmed side by side with the percentages of rulings each has reversed.

-In addition, Conway would argue that the numbers aren’t as disproportionate as they may seem when one considers that last year 74 percent of all nationwide rulings were overturned by the Supreme Court – and those from the 9th Circuit would naturally be higher because it is “by far the largest federal circuit by number of judges and size of docket.”
+In addition, Conway would argue that the numbers aren’t as disproportionate as they may seem when one considers that last year 74 percent of all nationwide rulings were overturned by the Supreme Court – and those from the Ninth Circuit would naturally be higher because it is “by far the largest federal circuit by number of judges and size of docket.”